atskae/oekaki-potato/shi-painter-html5-port/README.md

 ```

 (they used tabs... 😑)

-Since got the compilation to work...
+which gets the compilation to work...
 From the first `if` statement `if m == None`, it seems ok if the Manifest file was missing.

 3. Run `cheerpjfy.py` on `spainter.jar`.
 This generates ` spainter.jar.js` (looks pretty human-*un*readable).